 The study of philosophy is a great complement for majors in other disciplines.
-Some of the great mathematicians of the past hundred years or so were also logicians and philosophers.
-Similarly the foundations of computer science were laid by logicians and philosophers along with mathematicians.
+Some of the great mathematicians of the past hundred years were also logicians and philosophers.
+The foundations of computer science were laid by logicians and philosophers along with mathematicians.
 Natural sciences like biology and physics have their roots in philosophy.
-On the side of social sciences, psychology remained a part of philosophy until around the end of 19th century, and major contemporary and classical economists, including figures like Adam Smith, have been all theoreticians.
+As for the social sciences, psychology remained a part of philosophy until around the end of 19th century, and major contemporary and classical economists, including figures like Adam Smith, were theoreticians.
 The same goes for political science and law.
-Humanities are also closely linked with philosophy and much of modern literature and literary criticism, as well as theology, is based on philosophical ideas or produced by people trained in philosophy.
-Therefore, it makes great sense to combine philosophy with a number of other disciplines to enhance one’s skills for doing quality work in one’s profession of choice and to ensure greater marketability of one’s skills in the modern world.
+Humanities are also closely linked with philosophy and much of modern literature and literary criticism, as well as theology, is based on philosophical ideas and/or produced by people trained in philosophy.